Ultravis66/marine-propeller-simulation/README.md

 - The flow field shows formation of **tip vortices** consistent with the OpenFOAM MRF results in structure and strength.
 - Thrust converged to approximately **–4506 N**, matching the OpenFOAM MRF solution within 7%.

 ### Force Predictions
 - The propeller produced a **steady thrust of approximately –4506 N** along the x-axis (propeller axis).
-- This value closely matches the **STAR-CCM+ RBM simulation (~–4200 N)**, demonstrating excellent agreement between the steady MRF and transient RBM approaches (difference ≈ 7%).
+- This value closely matches the **STAR-CCM+ RBM simulation (~–4520 N)**, demonstrating excellent agreement between the steady MRF and transient RBM approaches.
-- Lateral forces (Fy, Fz) remained below **±5 N**, confirming minimal side loading and good rotor alignment.
+- Lateral forces (Fy, Fz) saw spikes up to 400 N for the RBM cases.
-- The predicted moment about the rotation axis was approximately **–1000 N·m**, consistent with expected propeller torque.

 ### Comparison Summary
 | Parameter | OpenFOAM (MRF) | STAR-CCM+ (RBM) | Comment |